 Director Ronald Neame (The Poseidon Adventure) pitches the film as a caper movie, which is exactly where it should be.
 If you’ve ever wanted to get revenge on your boss for all the petty slights and humiliations you face every day, then you’ll get a lot of enjoyment out of an inventive set-piece involving Myerson’s house.

-Whether it’s the classical music score, the direction, the script or just the cast, there’s a feeling of understated class about this movie that you don’t seem to experience at the cinema any more.
+Whether it’s the classical music score, inspired by Matthau’s own love of opera, the direction, the script or just the cast, there’s a feeling of understated class about this movie that you don’t seem to experience at the cinema any more.
 The fact that it runs out of ideas towards the end doesn’t really matter.
 The fun is all in the going, not the getting there.
 Matthau rightly won a Best Actor Golden Globe for this film.

 British viewers might also recognise one of the policemen near the end as Michael Cronin, who played Mr Baxter the PE teacher in Grange Hill, back when Tucker Jenkins was driving Mrs McCluskey wild.